ocaml/MPP-language-blender/technical_requirements.md

 # Technical requirements of MDD

 * well-located error messages.
-* escaping should be unnecessary at all times.
+* escaping characters or tokens should be unnecessary at all times.
 * ...
 *